batoolfatima2135/Cart/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Math Magicians] <a name="about-project"></a>
+# 📖 [Cart] <a name="about-project"></a>

-"Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:

-Make simple calculations.
-Read a random math-related quote.
+"Cart" is a website which contain few items fetched from an API.
+You can remove item, change it's quantity and also empty the cart.

 ## 🛠 Built With <a name="built-with"></a>